Cheerful Curmudgeon A complete lack of ideas and the power to express them.

 1968 Piper Arrow

-This page contains information about my plane, a 1968 Piper Arrow, based at St. Charles County Smartt Airport (SET).
+This page contains information about the 1968 Piper Arrow N7430J that I used to own.
 It probably doesn’t make very interesting reading unless you are interested in flying.
 If you are looking for pictures, you will find them here.
 If you are looking for stories about flying, click on the Aviation category in the right hand column.

 Performance